 P2428 is a 30th Round licence located to the north-east of the Crosgan discovery.
 Prospectivity exists at Carboniferous, Bunter Sandstone and potentially Rotliegend level.
 The Forbes Gas Field which produced from the Bunter Sandstone between 1985 and 1993 is located on the southern part of block 43/8.
-The Cupertino prospect is the key prospect identified over the licence with additional prospectivity with the Williamson Prospect.
+The Cupertino lead is the key lead identified over the licence with additional prospectivity with the Williamson lead.

 |Award Date:||01/10/2018 (Phase A – 3 years)|